Children’s Day

 Cambodia

 June 1st is the day when this holiday is observed in Cambodia.
-It’s an important holiday in the country since approximately 66% of the country (as of 2023) was under the age of 30.
-Children all across the country engage in special activities, receive free lunches from various aid organizations, and have special English-learning sessions.
+It is an important holiday in the country since approximately 66% of the country (as of 2023) is under the age of 30.
+Children all across the country engage in special activities, receive free lunches from various aid organizations, and have special English learning sessions.

 Moldova

-Moldova observed Children’s Day on June 1st.
+Moldova observes Children’s Day on June 1st.
 Since 2016, this day has been a public holiday, and there are usually public activities that children and their parents can attend.
-It’s considered an extremely important day for the creation of children’s rights.
+It is considered an extremely important day for the creation of children’s rights.

-Known as Хүүхдийн өдөр in Mongolian, this holiday is observed annually on June 1st.
-It’s a day celebrated with widespread festivals across the country, and with adults giving children sweets and gifts.
+Known as Хүүхдийн өдөр in Mongolian, Children’s Day is observed on June 1st.
+This day is an important occasion for celebrating the rights and well-being of children throughout the country.Mongolia, this holiday is observed annually on June 1st.
+It is a day celebrated with widespread festivals across the country, with adults giving children sweets and gifts.

 Czech Republic